Voice of the Customer

 Best for: Enterprise product, CX, and support teams that need feedback intelligence across channels without a multi-month implementation.

-Watch-outs: The 3,000+ integration number is real, but teams with niche or legacy data sources should validate coverage during the POC rather than assuming it's there.
+Watch-outs: The 3,000+ integration number is real, but teams with niche or legacy data sources should validate coverage during the POC rather than assume it's there.

 2. Qualtrics - Best for Structured Survey Programs